 Some growers prefer using water-absorbing polymer crystals, which are also good at retaining water.

 On the other hand, people who live in a rainy area will want to pay close attention to improving the drainage system.
 Cannabis roots are prone to ending up with fungal diseases, especially when they are soaked in a lot of water.

-Choosing the right cannabis strain that is resistant to mould will be critical if growing in a rainy climate.
-Most cannabis strains grow tightly packed buds, when they get wet from rain there is a chance to develop bud rot.
-Do your best to keep your buds dry when ever possible.
+Choosing the right cannabis strain that is resistant to mold will be critical if growing in a rainy climate.
+Most cannabis strains grow tightly packed buds, and when they get wet the chance of developing bud rot increases.
+Do your best to keep your buds dry whenever possible.
 If they do get wet, try to gently shake each bud to rid it of excess moisture.

 Ideal Soil Conditions

 Cannabis requires a balance of micro and macro nutrients to thrive and produce high-quality flowers.
 Plants take in carbon, oxygen, and hydrogen from the air and water, but need additional nutrients in their soil.
 These macronutrients go by the acronym NPK, which stands for Nitrogen, Phosphorus, and Potassium.
 These necessary nutrients will help ensure a strong crop with hardy branches strong enough to produce and support dense, chunky buds.

 The pre-mixed soil you can find at your local grow-store will full of the initial nutrients your baby transplants need to start growing strong roots.
 If you are planting your weed plants directly into the ground, you will have to amend your soil with compost teas and bokashi prior to planting.
 But this is a one-time job as opposed to the ongoing feeding and fertilizing that the plants will need during their growing season.